dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

   database is made by a superuser (or the same user that owns all of the objects in the script).
 With ``--no-owner``, any user name can be used for the initial connection, and this user will own all the created objects.

+--skip-large-objects

+  Skip copying large objects, also known as blobs, when copying the data from the source database to the target database.

 Environment
 -----------